-By default each CTH installed will be executed in the order which they are installed.
+By default each CTH installed will be executed in the order which they are installed for init calls, and then reversed for end calls.
 This is not always wanted so common_test allows the user to specify a priority for each hook.
 The priority can either be specified in the CTH init/2 function or when installing the hook.
 The priority given at installation will override the priority returned by the CTH.

-1.12.3 CTH Scope
+1.13.3 CTH Scope